Title IX at UCR

 What Types of Conduct does Title IX Address?

 UCR's Office of Title IX, Equal Opportunity & Affirmative Action, as part of its mission to promote equity and create a working, living and learning climate free from discrimination and harassment, enforces UC anti-discrimination policies.
 The two most important policies are the UC Policy on Sexual Violence and Sexual Harassment, which we call the SVSH Policy, and UCR's Discrimination, Harassment and Retaliation Complaint and Resolution Policy.
 This website focuses on the SVSH Policy.
-For information on the Discrimination Policy, please visit our main office website.
+As explained below, the SVSH Policy relates to sexual harassment (including sexual violence) and retaliation.
+For information on the Discrimination Policy, which covers sex-based discrimination (and other types of discrimination and harassment, such as racial), please visit our main office website.

 IMPORTANT NOTE: THE SVSH POLICY HAS BEEN REVISED/AMENDED SEVERAL TIMES, and the current version of the Policy only applies to conduct alleged to have occurred on or after the effective date of the Policy.
-Previous versions of the SVSH Policy are archived on this website.
+Previous versions of the SVSH Policy and adjudication frameworks are archived on this website.

 The SVSH Policy prohibits harassment based on sex.
 It also prohibits retaliation for people who make a report of sexual harassment or engage in other protected activities.

 Sex-based harassment is unwelcome conduct that is sexual in nature or otherwise based on sex and that is severe, persistent or pervasive and creates an intimidating or offensive environment.
 The Policy defines several types of sexual violence.
 Sexual violence is by its nature severe and understood to create an intimidate or offensive environment.
 Sexual violence is: